electrode-io/electrode-native/docs/cli/cauldron/update/dependencies.md

 `<dependencies..>`

 * One or more dependencies (delimited by spaces) to update in a target native application version in the Cauldron.
+* Only native dependencies that are not used by any MiniApp will be updated.
+It is not possible to update native dependencies used by one or more MiniApp(s).
 * You can only update with native dependency versions that have been published to NPM.
 * You cannot use the `file` or `git` schemes for the dependency(ies).
 * The version of each dependency is corresponding to the version to update to.